 Revenue vs. income vs. profit: What is revenue?

 At its core, revenue is the total figure that an individual or business earns from selling goods and services.
 It’s the money that comes from consumers that purchase a service or product, otherwise known as sales.

-Revenue or sales is also referred to as the “top line” as these figures can usually be found at the top of a companies’ income statements.
+Revenue or sales are also referred to as the “top line,” as these figures can usually be found at the top of a company’s income statements.

 When it comes to generating revenue, marketing tactics have to be in motion.
 For instance, marketing can expand business reach to social media to advertise a new product in time for the rollout.

 Revenue vs. income vs. profit: What is income?